Dynatrace/Dynatrace-AppMon-Glassfish-Agent-Ansible/README.md

 ## Description

-This recipe downloads and installs the most recent version of the Dynatrace Agent from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com) and integrates the agent with the Apache Glassfish application server.
+This recipe downloads and installs the most recent version of the Dynatrace AppMon Agent from [http://downloads.dynatracesaas.com](http://downloads.dynatracesaas.com) and integrates the agent with the Apache Glassfish application server.
 The default download link can be overridden via the `dynatrace_agents_linux_installer_file_url` attribute.
 Alternatively, you can place the installer artifact as `dynatrace-agent.jar` in the role's `files` directory from where it will be picked up during the installation.
 Please refer to `defaults/main.yml` for a list of supported attributes.

 ## Role Variables